 Arizona-born and Baltimore-based artist Andrea Sherrill Evans’ perspective is largely influenced by the varied landscapes of the places she has lived, including the Southwest, New England, and the mid-Atlantic regions of the US.
 Through intricate drawings, sculpture, and performative gestures, Evans explores new forms of nature that reveal the active and irreversible impact of the human hand.

-Evans is a recipient of a Massachusetts Cultural Council Artist Fellowship in Drawing, St. Botolph Club Foundation Emerging Artist Award, Blanche E. Colman Award, and was a 2017 Trawick Prize Semifinalist.
-Her work has been exhibited at spaces including Tiger Strikes Asteroid (Brooklyn, NY), The Dorado Project (Brooklyn, NY), Drive-By (Watertown, MA), phICA (Phoenix, AZ), Montserrat College of Art (Beverly, MA) and SPACE Gallery (Pittsburgh, PA).
-Her most recent solo exhibition, Invasive, took place at VisArts (Rockville, MD) in fall 2018.
+Evans received her MFA from the School of the Museum of Fine Arts, Boston/Tufts University, and her BFA from Arizona State University.
+She is a recipient of a MSAC Independent Artist Award, Massachusetts Cultural Council Artist Fellowship in Drawing, St. Botolph Club Foundation Emerging Artist Award, Blanche E. Colman Award, and was a 2019 Trawick Prize Semifinalist.
+Her work has been exhibited at spaces including C. Grimaldis Gallery (Baltimore, MD), VisArts (Rockville, MD), Tiger Strikes Asteroid (Brooklyn, NY), Drive-By (Watertown, MA), Montserrat College of Art (Beverly, MA), phICA (Phoenix, AZ).
 Evans currently teaches as a full-time faculty member in the Drawing Department at Maryland Institute College of Art.